FreeTAKTeam/FreeTakServer/REST_APIDoc.md

 {“Authorization”: “K0rv0 meg@secre7apip@guesmeIfyouCan”}
 ```

+### Message
+the message is placed in the body of the request as JSON formatted

 ## API List
   ### SendGeoObject

  a GeoObject is an element place on a map.
 It has a name, characteristics and an attitude.
+ verb: POST
+ endPoint: GeoObject

   * GeoObject: It's the information that will determine which type will be placed on the tak maps including his icon.
 Please see API documentation for a list of valid entries.
   *  longitude: the angular distance of the geoobject from the meridian of the greenwich, UK expressed in positive or negative float. (e.g -76.107.7998).  remember to set the display of your TAK in decimal cohordinates, where *West 77.08* is equal to '-77.08' in the API
   * latitude: the angular distance of the geoobject from the earths equator expressed in positive or negative float. (e.g 43.855682)
   * How: the way in which this geo information has been acquired.
 Please see API documentation for a list of valid entries.
   * attitude: the kind of expected behavior of the GeoObject (e.g friendly, hostile, unknown).
 Please see API documentation for a list of valid entries.
+  * name: a string to ID the GeoObject on a map.

   #### Example body